A Westchester Condo Renovation Turns up the Style Dial

 Thank you for sharing your Westchester condo renovation with us, Tatiana!

 KITCHEN RESOURCES: 12″ x 12″ Porto Venato matte floor tile and 3″ x 6″ Metro white gloss subway tile backsplash: Westchester House & Home.
 Sink and faucet: Wayfair.
-Samsung refrigerator, dishwasher, stove, and microwave: AJ Madison.
+Samsung refrigerator, dishwasher, stove, and microwave: Appliances Connection.
 Maurice 5-arm sconce in antique brass: Jonathan Adler.
 French door and crystal doorknob: Home Depot.

 BATH RESOURCES: 12″ x 12″ Venice Calacatta polished floor tile: Westchester House & Home.
 Vanity and mirror: Wayfair.
 Vanity hardware, Moen shower fixtures, and toilet: Home Depot.
 George Kovacs lighting fixtures: Lamps Plus.
 OMNIA door hardware: Blueman Hardware.